 Selling, general and administrative expenses increased 22.5% to \$46.8 million in 2000 from \$38.2 million in 1999.
 As a percentage of revenue, these expenses increased to 3.4% from 2.9% in 1999.
 The increase as a percentage of revenue is primarily attributed to expenditures related to equipment leases, data center and data communications costs and rent.
 The increase in equipment leases is primarily due to the leasing of computer hardware required to support both newly developed and future software applications.
-The increase in data communication costs and costs associated with the recently outsourced data center are related to supporting the Company's information technology initiatives.
+The increase in data center are related to supporting the Company's information technology initiatives.
 Rent expense increased as the Company's operating units were required to obtain larger office space to accommodate operations.